The Humble Royal

 Preparation for The Salt March 1929-30

 They served alongside the core team of Gandhiji during the strategic planning phases of the Salt March.
-They ensured safety and resource protection during one of the most pivotal moments in history.
+They protected the safety of the site and its resources during one of the most critical moments in India's freedom struggle.

 Sabarmati Commission © Published Book in Gujarati Language